renners7777/100-days-of-code/log.md

 Days 60-61: Typing practice going well - up to 50wpm from 30wpm in 2-3 weeks so quite happy with that.
 Learning Javascript on Code Academy: lessons 1-6.
 On lesson 2 currently - projects quite tricky but finished the eight ball project today.

+Days 62+63: Watched @traversymedia Git and Github crash course for beginners.
+Read chapter 2 of Eloquent Javascript and struggled through tasks - FizzBuzz and Chessboard had me stumped so, despite thinking through hard, had to cheat with the solutions!

 **Link(s) to work**
 https://codepen.io/renners7777/full/ExQPdoE - freecodecamp survey form.